OWASP/www-chapter-tunisia/index.md

 Blockchain is a disruptive  technology proposing some security properties for various digital applications.
 But Blockchain has also its own challenges in terms of security......

-##### "Blockchain, uses cases and technologies", by Nelly Shatue-Diop
-Nelly is  Tech Entrepreneur, Board member , Data & AI Strategy  and Blockchain expert with more than 15 years of professional experience.
-Nelly is also President of Tezos  West Africa Foundation since june 2020.

 ##### "Blockchain as a security brick for software applications" by Sami Bel Hadj